 Day of Silence

-Every April, the Day of Silence brings attention to anti-LGBT bullying, harassment and discrimination that occurs in schools.
-Students observe the day in silence to echo the silence that LGBT and ally students face every day.
+Every April, the Day of Silence brings attention to anti-LGBTQ bullying, harassment and discrimination that occurs in schools.
+Students observe the day in silence to echo the silence that LGBTQ and ally students face every day.

 Lavender Graduation is an annual ceremony conducted on numerous campuses to honor lesbian, gay, bisexual, transgender, and ally students and to acknowledge their achievements and contributions to the University.
 The Lavender Graduation Ceremony was created by Dr. Ronni Sanlo, a Jewish Lesbian, who was denied the opportunity to attend the graduations of her biological children because of her sexual orientation.
 Encouraged by the Dean of Students at the University of Michigan, Dr. Sanlo designed the first Lavender Graduation Ceremony in 1995.
 Graduating students at the University of Houston, including undergraduates and graduates, are invited to take part in the celebration each year.
 Details will be posted at a later date.